aliengreen/libpmap/README.md

 -----------------------------------------------------------
 ```

-##### Add port mapping UPnP-IGDP
+##### Add port mapping

-The provided command is used to add a UPnP-IGDP port mapping, forwarding external traffic from port `6569` to an internal device at IP address `192.168.1.7` on port `6569` using the `TCP` protocol, with a lifetime of `7200` seconds.
+The provided command is used to create a UPnP-IGDP port mapping, which forwards external traffic from port `6569` to an internal device at IP address `192.168.1.7` on port `6569`, using the `TCP` protocol, with a lifetime of `7200` seconds.
+You can choose to use NAT-PMP instead by changing the first argument of the command line: `-u` indicates UPnP-IGDP, and `-p` indicates NAT-PMP.
+Therefore, you can replace `-u` with `-p` to use NAT-PMP.

 ```
 ./pmap -u -a 6569 192.168.1.7 192.168.1.1 TCP 7200